 Texas's DWI laws prohibit all motorists from operating a motor vehicle:

-Generally, you are considered "intoxicated" if you "lack the normal use of mental or physical faculties" as the result of ingesting alcohol, drugs, or any other substance.
+Generally, you're considered "intoxicated" if you "lack the normal use of mental or physical faculties" as the result of ingesting alcohol, drugs, or any other substance.
 (It's also illegal to operate a boat while intoxicated (BWI) in Texas.)
+(Tex.
+Penal Code § 49.01 (2025).)

-For underage drivers (those under 21 years old), Texas has "zero tolerance" laws making it illegal to get behind the wheel with any detectable amount of alcohol in their system.
+For underage drivers (those younger than 21 years old), Texas has "zero tolerance" laws making it illegal to get behind the wheel with any detectable amount of alcohol in their system.
+See below for a detailed discussion of these zero tolerance laws.

 Texas DWI penalties vary based on the circumstances of the case.
 But the range of allowable penalties depends, in large part, on how many prior convictions the offender has.
 Here are what the potential sentences generally look like for a first, second, and third DWI.